Skip to Main Content

 baroque AND concertos AND disc

-opera* AND revolution* AND (france OR french) [use * as truncation symbol for different possible word endings]
+opera* AND revolution* AND (france OR french) [use * for different word endings]

 dramma AND (giocoso OR comico)